teambit/examples-workspace-internal/README.md

-# A Bit Workspace for testing the pre-release
+# Bad-jokes app with Harmony

 **IMPORTANT** the pre-release binary is called `bbit`, not `bit`. **IMPORTANT**